 While the revenue we receive from particular products and services in our subscription business may be predictable during the term of the applicable contract, the performance of our subscription business may become more subject to fluctuations between quarterly periods as our solution offerings diversify and become more sophisticated.
-Our HealthStream Patient Experience Solutions products and services are typically contracted by healthcare organizations for multi-year terms, but the frequency, sample size, and timing of survey cycles can vary from quarter to quarter and year to year.
-The contract structure for some Patient Experience Solutions products gives customers latitude about when to initiate a survey, which can affect quarterly or annual revenue forecasts.
-Also, other project-based products, such as coaching, certain content development and professional services, are subject to the customers' involvement in the provision of the product or service.
+Certain project-based products, such as consulting, certain content development, and professional services, are subject to the customers' involvement in the provision of the product or service.
 The timing and magnitude of these project-based product and service contracts may vary widely from quarter to quarter and year to year, and thus may affect our ability to accurately forecast quarterly and annual financial performance.
-In addition, some products, including those in our Provider Solutions segment, can require significant implementation lead times and resources, which may also impact our ability to accurately forecast financial performance.
+In addition, some products, including those in our Workforce Development and Provider Solutions segments, can require significant implementation lead times and resources, and may require a level of change management efforts from our clients, which may also impact our ability to accurately forecast financial performance.